base-org/web/apps/base-docs/docs/building-with-base/guides/frame-transactions.md

 :::info

-In certain applications you might consider monitoring the status of the transaction at this point.
-It's possible it fails, takes a while, and/or you may want to do another operation only after it has been confirmed.
-To do so you can make use of `message.transaction.hash` and build an frame flow with a refresh button that checks the status of the transaction by fetching the [transaction receipt](https://viem.sh/docs/actions/public/getTransactionReceipt#gettransactionreceipt).
+In certain applications you might want to monitor the status of the transaction at this point.
+It's possible it fails, takes a while, and/or you may want to do another operation *only after* it has been confirmed.
+To do so you can make use of `message.transaction.hash` and build a frame flow that checks the status of the transaction by fetching the [transaction receipt](https://viem.sh/docs/actions/public/getTransactionReceipt#gettransactionreceipt).

 :::